DecodersCommunity/animepedia/README.md

 Star ⭐ the repository if you liked it :)

+A simple application for weebs, made using HTML, CSS, JavaScript.

+Made with the intention of guiding beginner contributors towards open source, this respositoy is going to be maintained by: [Raunak Agarwal](https://github.com/Raunak173), [Amartya Yadav](https://github.com/iamartyaa) and [Barmendu Chakraborty](https://github.com/BarmenduC)

 ## How to Contribute?

 We appreciate all kinds of contributions from core-code contributions to non-code contributions like writing a blog, suggesting a feature, etc.